Maria Cynthia Rose Banzon Bautista, Ph.D.

 Executive Director, Center for Integrative and Development Studies

 Teresa S. Encarnacion Tadem is Executive Director, Center for Integrative and Development Studies, University of the Philippines (UP CIDS) and Professor of Political Science, University of the Philippines Diliman (UPD).
 She obtained her Ph.D. in Politics and Public Administration from The University of Hong Kong in 1997.
 Other administrative positions she held were as Director, Third World Studies Center, Chair, Department of Political Science, College of Social Sciences and Philosophy, UP Diliman and UP CIDS Deputy Director for Research and Monitoring, 1997-2000.
 Professor Tadem was also President of the Philippine Political Science Association (PPSA), 2011-2013 and Vice-President of the Philippine Social Science Council (PSSC), 2012-2014.
 Her academic awards include the 2018 NRCP Achievement Awardee for the Social Sciences (Division VIII); Phi Kappa Phi 85th Anniversary Awardees for Excellence, January 16, 2019; Conferred the UP Scientific Productivity Award: UP Scientist II by the UP Board of Regents, 2018 and the Natatanging Guro sa 2009 Gawad Tsanselor Award (2009 Most Outstanding Teacher Chancellor Award), UP Diliman.
-Professor Tadem was also Visiting Research Scholar at the Center for Southeast Asian Studies, Kyoto University in April-October 2010 and Visiting Professor, Graduate School of International Cooperation Studies, Kobe University, November 2010 to March 2011.
+Professor Tadem was also a Visiting Research Scholar at the Center for Southeast Asian Studies, Kyoto University from April-October 2010 and Visiting Professor at the Graduate School of International Cooperation Studies, Kobe University, from November 2010 to March 2011.

 Nathalie Lourdes A. Verceles, DSD